Stevinson/tech-book/book/python/packages.md

 Described as the Ruby on Rails of Natural Language Processing.
 Whilst `nltk` is a platform for research, spaCy tries to avoid asking the user to choose between multiple algorithms that devliver equivalent functionality.:wq

+## OpenCV

+* Some algorithms require the use of opencv types isntead of numpy types and therfore have to be converted forst. this is done in the following manner: `cv.CreateMat(height, width, cv.CV_8U)`

 ### Plotting